 “This investment will pay back, probably in spades,” said board member Monica Kruse, who chairs the HHS board.

 Board member Dave Holtze was cautiously supportive of the idea.
 “The theory is good,” he said.
 “I’m willing to listen for further information.”

 Only one board member on those two committees, Matt Nikolay, expressed any opposition.
 “Five hundred thousand dollars is a wee bit steep for me.
 I don’t know if I can support that high a number,” he said.

 Most county fees are staying put in the 2018 budget, but a major increase is in the works for “after-the-fact” permit fees.
 Right now, the county charges double the usual fee for permits that are retroactively issued.
-For example, when people starts running a business out of a garage that would require a conditional-use permit before obtaining that permit, they now pay double to apply for that permit.
+For example, when people start running a business out of a garage before obtaining a conditional-use permit, they now pay double to apply for that permit.

 Board members will debate increasing that to triple the normal charge, a move prompted by a recent case in which a property owner’s obvious disregard for getting the required permits rankled many board members.

 Charlie Handy of the county’s Zoning and Planning Department said almost all people who have to apply for after-the-fact permits say they didn’t know they needed the permit, and most of them are probably telling the truth.
 There’s one problem: “We don’t have a lie detector in the office,” he said.

 Some board members have expressed hesitancy to punish the people who don’t know just to have a harsher penalty for blatant violators.
 But board member Mike Giese argued that more people would probably make a point of knowing they needed permits if there was a significant consequence.
 “You’ve got to increase the cost of ignorance,” he said.